 One year…since we failed ourselves as a civilized society.
 Justice for Abhijeet and Nilotpal is still a far-fetched dream.
-The families and close friends are broken, still trying to gather what they have gone through in the last one year.
+The families and close friends are broken, still trying to gather what they have gone through in the past one year.

 While we all wait for justice, we as a society could not rise up as we still indulge in fake news, false propaganda and take everything that has been forwarded to us through the social media as gospel truth.

 In the last one year, we have seen a number of agitated crowds up in arms against people who may or may not be at fault.
-Rumours and fake propaganda has claimed more lives than we can imagine.
+Rumours and fake propaganda have claimed more lives than we can imagine.

 Today, as Abhijeet and Nilotpal look down on us from above, the silver lining is the increased awareness against spreading of rumours and a better policing on the internet.

-A year back, when the police had to tame the number of viral fake videos, they were not present in these platforms.
+A year back, when the police had to tame the number of fake viral videos, they were not present in these platforms!
 How can you control such messages if you are not present?
 One year hence, we have seen the police campaigning against various social evils – through the medium which earlier was left as it is.

 Before the fateful night of June 8, 2018, multiple reports said that fake videos were doing rounds across places, especially through WhatsApp and Facebook.
 A better lookout on the same could have controlled the crowd anger.
 Today, the mechanism at place is stronger.
 The police are better equipped; the society has learnt its lessons, but how?

-The menace of Fake News has grown so big that the medium itself has been questioned multiple times in the past one year.
+The menace of fake news has grown so big that the medium itself has been questioned multiple times in the past one year.
 Facebook and WhatsApp, especially, had to come up with initiatives to control the problem that led to loss of lives across the world.